Posts tagged ‘game design’

 Also?
 It’s free!

 Yes, this is (essentially) a free book.
 But if you would like to not-so-subtly encourage future products of a similar nature, or just buy me and/or the artists a drink by way of thanks, feel free to donate whatever you feel is appropriate.
+I will also happily accept pdfs, which you can send to the above-mentioned gmail address (the name of this blog, no spaces).

 Or, if you would really like to do me a favour (warning, real-life bummer stuff follows):